pfrazee/mview/README.md

 ### Registers

 Register views are opaque values.
 They are designed to converge on the most recent update value, and will not merge the values given.
+Its algorithm is based on the Observed Remove Set CRDT.

 ```js
 var reg = mview.register()